francespinnock/francespinnock.github.io/_pages/about.md

 <br />

-b.
-1990 Bristol, UK
+Frances Pinnock b.
+1990 Bristol, UK is an artist living and working in London.
-Lives and works in London, UK
+She holds an MA in Sculpture from the Royal College of Art and a BA (Hons) in Modelmaking from the Arts University Bournemouth.

 <br />

-**Education**

-MA Fine Art Sculpture - Royal College of Art, 2023
-BA (Hons) Modelmaking - Arts University Bournemouth, 2014
-Foundation Diploma Art & Design - Arts University Plymouth, 2010

 <br />